Wrexham County Borough: Bersham

 Bersham Colliery was opened in 1864, as the Glan-yr-afon Colliery, located near Rhostyllen.
-It was operated by the Bersham Coal Company, and it wasn't until 10 years later in 1874 that coal was produced at the site.
+It was operated by the Bersham Coal Company, and it was not until 10 years later in 1874 that coal was produced at the site.
 The colliery was closed and partially demolished in December 1986.
 Its No.2 shaft headgear with its colliery wheel and an engine house with an electric winding gear, as well as other buildings remain standing as part of a small industrial estate.
 The buildings for the No.2 shaft have been proposed to form a small mining museum for the former colliery.

 Bersham Ironworks were opened in 1715 by Charles Lloyd, and are situated in the Clywedog Valley.
 By the 1750s it was producing iron cannons.
 Isaac Wilkinson took over in 1753, and produced cannons for the Seven Years' War.
 In 1763 it was passed to John "Iron Mad" Wilkinson, who developed a new method of gun manufacture with Francis Bacon, where the cannons were first cast solid then bored out afterwards.
 Bersham reached its peak in 1795 and closed in 1812.
 A Smelting works was opened in Brymbo in 1793.

 Bersham Heritage Centre, in the Bersham Ironworks, operated from 1983 until 2014, and was the home for the Wrexham County Borough Museum's Industrial History collection, and performed as the centre of Wrexham's Industrial Heritage.

 Brymbo

 Steel was a former industry for the county borough, with the Brymbo Steelworks reaching its peak in steel production in the 1960s and early 1970s.
 Over 2,000 workers were employed at the steelworks until its closure in 1990.
-There's a sculpted archway, "the arc", in Lord Street, Wrexham to commemorate the industry.
+There is a sculpted archway, "the arc", in Lord Street, Wrexham to commemorate the industry.
 In 2020, the site of the former steelworks were proposed to be re-developed into a visitor attraction and community hub with funding from the National Lottery.